Holy Cross Primary Breakfast/After School Club

 Working in partnership with parents and the school and organisations where appropriate.

-Our school does not provide childcare during the school holidays, however, if you require all year round provision, there are a number of local providers, such Noah's Park that offer full time low cost holiday care.
+Our school does not provide childcare during the school holidays, however, if you require all year round provision, there are a number of local providers, that offer full time holiday care.
 Please do your own research when choosing any childcare provider to ensure the quality of the provision they offer.